 Calmer, at peace, radical self-acceptance

-Three words when you saw the photos and videos of yourself on stage?
+what did you see in the photos of yourself performing on stage?

 Proud, part of something bigger, ready to do more

-What has been the lasting impact from your experience in Rockstar Camp?
+What has been the biggest shift since your experience in Rockstar Camp?

 It’s still work in progress but the lasting impact is realizing how much power I do have when I speak my truth, knowing that when you speak truth to power not everyone is going to be ready or willing or like to hear that but ultimately being at peace with that.